 Succulent gardens are among the easiest gardens to grow.
+Almost every garden design project I worked on had succulents in them!
 Besides being almost impossible to kill, succulents offer such gorgeous shapes, colors and textures.

 Last week I was at a nursery and saw these amazing succulent container gardens and succulent fountains that I just have to photograph and share them with you!
-Let’s look at:
+Let’s look at 5 easy steps to plant gorgeous succulent gardens outdoors or indoors, with lots of succulent care tips and garden design ideas.
+For more, here are 52 Best landscaping ideas & designs for front & backyard garden.

 Step 1.
 Choose the best light and temperature conditions to plant succulent gardens.